 Tim Ferriss is a trusted authority in everything digital and his many ventures have been inspiring entrepreneurs since the beginning of the online world.
 What’s more, Ferris has used these experiences to help guide and advise other entrepreneurs through various books, podcasts and blogs.

 At the same time, it’s hard to condense and advise on every last niche.
-That is to say, entrepreneurs often struggle with certain aspects of starting a business and this is certainly true when it comes to getting national press without any money.
+That is to say, entrepreneurs often struggle with certain aspects of starting a business.
+This is certainly true when it comes to getting national press without any money.

 Now, you might be thinking this is quite an unrealistic objective.
 Nevertheless, in this article, we explore how Tim Ferris has been able to get this kind of traction with limited or even no funding.

 Tim Ferriss owns a million-dollar supplement brand among many other businesses and never fails to get media coverage for each of them.
 He also made his mark as an entrepreneur from scratch and this initial lack of experience is partly what inspires his followers.

 It’s fascinating how he managed press coverage for his best-selling book of the decade.
 According to Tim, getting national-level press coverage was difficult, but clearly not an impossible task.

 It’s never easy for a beginner to draw the attention of the media when there is so much noise and success everywhere else.
 Moreover, Tim recently stated in one of his blog posts that the New York Times is unlikely to write about the same company twice.
 In other words, you only get one shot to make a good impression on the press.

 Here’s how Tim’s strategies can act as a guideline in your no-budget press campaign.